Andrea Commodi

 Andrea Commodi (1560–1638) was an Italian painter of the early-Baroque period.
 Born in Florence, but mostly active in Rome, he was a pupil of the painter Cigoli.
-He painted frescoes in the sacristy of San Carlo ai Catinari and a Fall of the Angels now in the Accademia gallery in Florence.
+He painted frescoes in the sacristy of San Carlo ai Catinari.
+In the Galleria degli Uffizi in Florence there is a preparatory sketch Fall of the Angels.
+This is a sketch for a fresco ordered by pope Paulus V Borghese for his palace of Montecavallo on the Quirinale in Rome, but the fresco was never executed.
 One of his pupils was a juvenile Pietro da Cortona who moved to Rome and became one of the towering figures of the Italian Baroque.
 Another pupil was Giovanni Battista Stefaneschi (1582–1659).